10/Mar/2002:00:12:53

 This is a great site.
 So much work has gone into it.
 I researching

 Cline, Kline and Kleins, specifically Michael Cline.
-He was
+He was born in

 NJ, moved to PA and on to Kansas in the 1870.s.